 The international office chairpersons were asked to estimate how much money the international office spends on export and recruitment activities.
 IOC (W) stated that the marketing budget for the office for 1998 was a very modest \$15,000.
 The budget for the entire international office at College S was \$100,000 and eighty percent of the budget is spent on salaries and benefits for international office staff, and the remaining \$20,000 is spent on travel and development of projects.
 IOC (M) reported an equally modest budget for its international office.
 The budget for student recruitment, which includes recruitment of local as well as international students is \$400,000 per fiscal year.
 Out of this budget, the salaries of recruitment officers and operating expenses including promotional materials and travel costs, are paid.
-There is no allotted budget for export projects, and the international office needs to generate at least \$150,000 in order to cover international office staff salaries and office operating expenses.
-The modest budgets of these three international offices are totally eclipsed by the budget of the international office at College U.
+There is no allotted budget for export projects, and the international offic.
+The salaries and office operating expenses.
+The modest budgets of these three international office staff salaries and office operating expenses.
+The modest budgets of these three international office at College U.